 Contact the Office of Global Student Mobility for advice at firstname.lastname@example.org

 Living in student accommodation

-As a city filled with students (just like you), Wollongong is the perfect place to start your future.
-Many students say one of the best parts of the university experience is living on campus.
+As a city filled with students, Wollongong is the perfect place to start your future.
+Many UOW students say one of the best parts of the university experience is living on campus.
 You'll become part of an instant community, make new friends before you start your classes, and have access to all the services and support you need to be happy and succeed at uni.Apply now for Session 2

 Ali: I’m Ali.